rubyreferences/rubyref/_src/intermediate/parsed/doc/standard_library.md

 :   Replace Socket DNS with Resolv
 Resolv
 :   Thread-aware DNS resolver library in Ruby
-REXML
-:   An XML toolkit for Ruby
 Rinda
-:   The Linda distributed computing paradigm in Ruby RSS
+:   The Linda distributed computing paradigm in Ruby Gem
-:   Family of libraries that support various formats of XML "feeds" Gem
 :   Package management framework for Ruby
 SecureRandom
 :   Interface for secure random number generator
 Set
-:   Provides a class to deal with collections of unordered, unique values Shell
+:   Provides a class to deal with collections of unordered, unique values Shellwords
-:   An idiomatic Ruby interface for common UNIX shell commands Shellwords
 :   Manipulates strings with word parsing rules of UNIX Bourne shell Singleton
-:   Implementation of the Singleton pattern for Ruby Synchronizer
+:   Implementation of the Singleton pattern for Ruby Tempfile
-:   A module that provides a two-phase lock with a counter Tempfile
-:   A utility class for managing temporary files ThreadsWait
+:   A utility class for managing temporary files
-:   Watches for termination of multiple threads
 Time
 :   Extends the Time class with methods for parsing and conversion Timeout
 :   Auto-terminate potentially long-running operations in Ruby tmpdir.rb
-:   Extends the Dir class to manage the OS temporary file path Tracer
+:   Extends the Dir class to manage the OS temporary file path TSort
-:   Outputs a source level execution trace of a Ruby program TSort
 :   Topological sorting using Tarjan's algorithm un.rb